-Alicia Hann (she/her) serves as an administrative assistant for Mindful Ohio & The Institute for Creative Mindfulness.
+Alicia Hann (she/her) serves as the Interim Director of Operations for Mindful Ohio & The Institute for Creative Mindfulness.
 Alicia is connected to Mindful Ohio & The Institute for Creative Mindfulness through Dancing Mindfulness.
 She has been a facilitator in the Columbus area since 2016 and is actively working on becoming a Dancing Mindfulness affiliate.
 Alicia is also a dance performer,choreographer, and dance educator.
 Alicia is thrilled to be a part of the ICM team as a person who has used the dance to aid in her personal healing and recovery she wholeheartedly believes in the “healing power” of art and self expression.
 Alicia also enjoys backpacking, all things coffee, being in nature, and spending time with her two dogs.

 Eryn Skye Phelps is an ICM graduate, consultant, and faculty trainee.
 She hopes to bring EMDR to more providers in rural Washington State and increase accessibility to local residents.
 She is licensed in Washington and Maine and has lived and worked across the country from Alaska to New England at wilderness therapy programs, summer camps, and community health centers.
 She has also completed Level 1 & 2 of Internal Family Systems trainings, and incorporates many of its philosophies in her private practice of the past 8 years.
 She works primarily with high risk adventure athletes who have experienced a traumatic event in their outdoor pursuits.